Learn how Wristband authorizes API requests.

 If an API’s reference documentation does not include a Required Permissions section, no permissions are needed for the authenticated subject to call that API.

-In the next section, we'll take a look at the Required Permissions section for the Get User API, to help illustrate how Wristband uses permissions to enforce authorization.
+In the next section, we'll examine the Required Permissions section for the Get User API, to help illustrate how Wristband utilizes permissions to enforce authorization.

 Required Permissions Example